Arri: 1990–2009

 The Arriflex 535 camera was released in 1990, followed by the Arriflex 535B and the Arriflex 16SR 3 in 1992.
 The Arriflex 435 was released in 1994.

 Arri partnered with Carl Zeiss AG in order to develop and manufacture advanced lenses for the motion picture industry.
 In 1998, Arri released the Ultra Prime lenses.

 Development of the Arrilaser, a postproduction film recorder, began in 1997 and it was released for beta testing in 1998.

 In 2000, Arri purchased the company Moviecam and developed Arricam, a 35mm camera platform.
 In 2003, Arri developed its first digital camera, the Arriflex D-20, which later evolved into the D-21.
 The camera used a 35mm CMOS sensor (instead of CCD) and allowed cinematographers to utilize standard 35mm lenses.
 This technology was further developed and improved for the Arri Alexa camera.

 Arri revealed its Arriscan prototype during IBC 2003.
-The 16mm/35mm film scanner worked alongside the Arrilaser to support the increasingly popular digital intermediate route through postproduction.
+The 16mm/35mm film scanner worked alongside the Arrilaser to support the increasingly popular digital intermediate route through post-production.
 Later, the Arriscan became a widely used tool for film restoration work and was recognized with a Scientific and Engineering Academy Award in 2009.

 Arri released the Master Prime lenses in 2005, designed for a super-fast aperture of T1.3 without breathing and distortion.
 In 2007, the Master Prime 14mm and 150mm lenses were released.

 The Arrilaser 2 was released in 2009, with new client-server architecture and speeds twice as fast as the original model.
 In 2011, the Arrilaser was recognized with an Academy Award of Merit.